SulaimanH12/tic-tac-toe/README.md

 # tic-tac-toe

 // Not completed yet.
-Rest of Javascript code will be updated in coming days also the CSS for the Restart button Game only works for human player currently, AI is not functional
+Rest of Javascript code will be updated in coming days also the CSS for the Restart button.
+Game only works for human player currently, AI is not functional

 Tic Tac Toe game built using nothing but Vanilla JS.